xchem/fragalysis-stack-kubernetes/docs/source/administration/data-recovery.rst

 Data Recovery
 #############

-In the event of data loss you will need to recostruct the missing components (databases and files) using installation instrutions and backups.
-What follows is a brief outline of steps to recover losts systems, based on what's been lost.
+In the event of data loss you will need to reconstruct the missing components (databases and files) using installation instructions and backups.
+What follows is a brief outline of steps to recover lost systems, based on what's been lost.
-We outline the reovery of: -
+We outline the recovery of: -

 1. Production stack database
 2. Production stack media directory